microsoft/terminal/doc/specs/#607 - Commandline Arguments for the Windows Terminal.md

 doesn't seem to be any option out there that's _less_ painful.
 This is a reasonable option that makes enough logical sense.
 Users familiar with powershell will understand the need to escape commandlines like this.

+As noted by @jantari:
+> PowerShell has the --% (stop parsing) operator, which instructs it to stop
+> interpreting anything after it and just pass it on verbatim.
+So, the
+> semicolon-problem could also be addressed by the following syntax:
+> ```sh
+> # wt.exe still needs to be interpreted by PowerShell as it's a command in PATH, but nothing after it
+> wt.exe --% cmd.exe ; split-pane --target-pane 0 -v -% 30 wsl.exe
+> ```

 ### `/SUBSYSTEM:Windows` or `/SUBSYSTEM:Console`?